DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 ### Create a filesystem timeline

 If you can't get an image of the system's storage afterwards for offline forensics, you need to create a rudimentary timeline now.
+Otherwise, skim over the next parts and process to [shutdown part](#power-down-system).

-Using `find` on a filesystem will `stat()` every file and directory on a filesystem thus changing all access timestamps.
+Using `find` on
+a filesystem will `stat()` every file and directory on a filesystem thus changing all access timestamps.
 There are (at least) two ways to circumvent this.